mcosovic/JuliaGrid.jl/docs/src/examples/dcOptimalPowerFlow.md

 nothing # hide
 ```

-Once the power system data is defined, we generate a DC model that includes key matrices and vectors for analysis, such as the nodal admittance matrix.
-This model is automatically updated when data changes and can be shared across multiple analyses:
+Once the power system data is defined, we generate a DC model that includes key matrices and vectors for analysis, such as the nodal admittance matrix:
 ```@example 4bus
 dcModel!(system)